Cockroaches have the ability to creep into your home through just about any small holes, gaps, cracks and crevices.

 If you see a roach in any corner of your home, you should be able to identify them.
 For instance, German cockroaches feature brown bands in the wings and can be found in musty and hot areas, such as inside unused household appliances and electronic devices.
 On the other hand, American roaches are larger in size and can be found in dark, musty areas of the home.

-How to Get Rid of Cockroaches from Your St. Louis Home
+How to Get Rid of Cockroaches from Your New Jersey Home

 First things first – Identify the type of cockroach infesting your house.
-Our St. Louis roach exterminators would be more than happy to assist you.
+Our New Jersey roach exterminator would be more than happy to assist you.
 Once we know what type cockroach is infesting your home, it will be easier to determine the best method of treatment.

 Call B & D Pest Solutions, LLC 24/4!